IshwaryaGS-hub/IshwaryaGS-hub/README.md

 - Hi!..I'm Ishwarya
 - 💬 Ask me about MERN
-- 🌱 I’m currently learning MySql
+- 🌱 I’m currently learning python
 - 📫Reach me on gishwaryafs@gmail.com

 <!---his a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.